 An indulgence is obtained through the Church who, by virtue of the power of binding and loosing granted her by Christ Jesus, intervenes in favor of individual Christians and opens for them the treasury of the merits of Christ and the saints to obtain from the Father of mercies the remission of the punishments due for their sins.
 Thus the Church does not want simply to come to the aid of these Christians, but also to spur them to works of devotion, penance, and charity. — Item# 1478 Page 413

 Since the faithful departed now being purified are also members of the same communion of saints, one way we can help them is to obtain indulgences for them, so that the temporal punishments due for their sins may be remitted. — Item# 1479 Page 413

-It is important to emphasize here that indulgences are sold for money and that this was one of the primary issues raised by Martin Luther in his 95 Theses that were foundational to launching the Protestant Reformation.
+It is important to emphasize here that indulgences are sold for money.
+This was one of the primary issues raised by Martin Luther in his 95 Theses which were foundational to launching the Protestant Reformation.

-4. A Cult Imposes its Belief System Upon Its Followers Through Psychological Manipulation and/or Physical Force
+4. Roman Catholicism Imposes its Belief System Upon Its Followers Through Psychological Manipulation and/or Physical Force

 For centuries, the Roman Catholic church excommunicated, outlawed, tortured, and murdered people who it declared to be “heretics.”